UVU-AI-Innovate/UTTA/UTTA.wiki/Code-of-Conduct.md

 ### Positive Behavior

-Examples of behavior that contributes to a positive environment include:
+Examples of behavior that contributes to creating a positive environment for the UTTA community include:

 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences